 - Support the effective operation, management and future development of the Brisbane Markets.

 - Provide cost effective services and support to primary wholesalers to assist them in operating efficiently and in accordance with their statutory obligations.

 - Provide services and representation to other parties within the fruit and vegetable industry from time to time as appropriate.

 - Promote the role and importance of Brismark, its Members, the Brisbane Markets and the consumption of fresh fruit and vegetables.

-- Providing a wide range of relevant and valued services to Members.
+- Providing a wide range of relevant and valued services to Members and stakeholders

-- Increasing revenue streams through provision of commercially viable services.
+- Increasing revenue streams through provision of commercially viable services and investments